-The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills.
+The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the MED and AA Specialist's Diploma levels.

-The graduate elementary student may pursue one of two options in the Elementary Education program leading to certification in the following areas: (1) graduate certification in general Elementary Education, and (2) graduate dual certification in Elementary and Early Childhood Education.
+The graduate elementary student may pursue one of three options in the Elementary Education program leading to certification in the following areas: (1) graduate certification in general Elementary Education, (2) graduate dual certification in Elementary and Early Childhood Education, and (3) graduate certification in Elementary Education with an endorsement in Reading.